+Carpal tunnel syndrome is a common source of hand numbness and pain caused by compression of the median nerve.
 The carpal tunnel is a narrow, tunnel-like structure in the wrist.
 The bottom and sides of this tunnel are formed by wrist (carpal) bones.
-The top of the tunnel is covered by a strong and of connective tissues called the transverse carpal ligament.
-The median nerve travels from the forearm into the hand through this tunnel in the wrist.
+The top of the tunnel is covered by a strong band of connective tissues called the transverse carpal ligament.
+The median nerve travels from the forearm into the hand through this tunnel in the wrist and can become irritated by the tendons that bend the fingers and thumb that also travel through the carpal tunnel.
 Contact us today to learn more.

 Carpal tunnel syndrome is caused by pressure on the median nerve traveling through the carpal tunnel.
 Many things contribute to the development of carpal tunnel syndrome.
 If any of these contributors of carpal tunnel pertains to you and you have pain in your wrists, contact us to schedule an appointment for the most innovative cryo treatments and active release techniques in your area.